 Dr. Arboleda started teaching in 1988 at age 22.
 Prior to joining UH, she served as Visiting Professor at Osaka University where she taught Southeast Asian Culture, Philippine Literature, Language and History for four and a half years.
-From 1996-2004, she was assistant professor in Filipino at University of the Philippines Baguio, assistant professor in Filipino at University of the Philippines Manila and instructor at De La Salle University from 1990-92.
+She was assistant professor in Filipino at University of the Philippines Baguio, assistant professor in Filipino at University of the Philippines Manila and instructor at De La Salle University.
 She also taught gender studies at St. Scholastica's College, Manila.

 Dr. Arboleda is also a poet and creative writer.
 Her works have appeared in Forbidden Fruit: Women Write the Erotic, Kung Ibig Mo: Love Poetry by Women, Essays on Women, The Baguio We Know, Essays in Philippine Language and Literature, among others.
 She now produces multi-media instructional materials on Philippine folklore and films.
 She currently serves as Director of the Center for Philippine Studies and coordinator of the Filipino and Philippine Literature Program.